nxt-insurance/nxt_registry/README.md

 ### Nesting registries

-You can also simply nest values:
+You can also simply nest registries like so:

 ```ruby
 class Nested